What is the Bitcoin Market Cycle?

 Phase 1 – Accumulation

-Occurs when prices are low, but small signs of growth appear.
-During this phase buyers will accumulate cheaper Bitcoin and so it represents the point of maximal financial opportunity.
+Occurs when prices are (relatively) low, but small signs of growth appear.
+During this phase, forward-thinking buyers will accumulate cheaper Bitcoin and so it represents the point of maximal financial opportunity.

 Typically, there is bearish sentiment in the market so volume is low and prices are fluctuating in a tight range, near the bottom.

 The price continues moving towards the all time high.
-A halving event has historically occurred here, coinciding with shrinking exchange reserves as buyers hoover up supply as they look to capture rising prices in anticipation of new all-time highs.
+Halving events in the past have occurred here, coinciding with shrinking exchange reserves as buyers hoover up supply as they look to capture rising prices in anticipation of new all-time highs.

-When the price eclipses the previous all-time high, price action will start to move exponentially to the upside pushing the price to a new all-time high, which has exceeded the previous landmark by a significant factor.
-This phase is extremely volatile, with rapid price increases followed by large corrections
+When the price eclipses the previous all-time high, price action will start to move exponentially to the upside pushing the price to a new all-time high, which exceeds the previous landmark by an appreciable difference.
+This phase is extremely volatile, with rapid price increases followed by large corrections.

 Sell volume builds as a portion of investors lock in healthy profits, while many market participants will continue buying believing the bull market has more room to run.
 As a result, price volatility is low given the buy and sell volumes begin to balance against a backdrop of overconfidence.
 At this point, many investors would see the Fear & Greed Index flashing Extreme Greed.